In season 5 episode 2 of Dexter, Astor says "it got worse" to discuss what happened in her life since the title character joined their family.

 There's also the Zompires in Season 9, which are stronger and more dangerous than regular vampires.
 Though nowhere as smart as the regular vampires.

 In general, this series does a great job of turning it up to eleven in strange ways.
-Not Darker and Edgier enough? add demons.
-Still not? add Angels.
-Still not? add the absentee existence of God, and The Devil walking around, and the Four Horsemen.
-Still not as dark and Edgy as you want...?
+Not Darker and Edgier enough?
+Add demons.
+Still not?
+Add angels.
+Still not?
+Add absentee God, the Devil walking around, and the Four Horsemen.
+Still not as dark as you want...?

-And in Season 7 it just keeps getting worse: Leviathans — monsters they can't kill — are now let loose on Earth, thier friend Cas was the one who did it by betraying them and absorbing, dangerous power.
-Cas also broke Sam's mental wall so he now has hallucinations of Lucifer and hell, and Dean is barely holding it together himself.
+And in Season 7 it just keeps getting worse: Leviathans—monsters they can't kill—are now let loose on Earth.
+Their friend Cas was the one who did it, by betraying them, working with the King of Hell, and absorbing all the souls of Purgatory in a desperate attempt to end the angelic civil war.
+Cas also broke Sam's mental wall so he now has hallucinations of Lucifer and Hell, and Dean is barely holding it together.
 And now Bobby is dead.

 The pilot episode of Veronica Mars embodies this trope as Veronica lays out her backstory.
 In the space of a few months, her boyfriend dumped her, her best friend got murdered, her mother left the family, she became a social pariah in her school, her father got recalled from his job as sheriff, and then, just to top things off, she got drugged and raped by someone at a party.
 And this is all before the show even started.

 In the NCIS season 6 finale, Ziva is left behind in Israel after Tony kills her boyfriend.
 It gets worse when the last shot of the episode is Ziva being tortured in Somalia.

 Doctor Who: Every season finale since the revival.